stefan-bergstein/manuela-visual-inspection/ml/README.md

 The Yolov4 model training is performed with [Darknet](https://github.com/pjreddie/darknet).
 Darknet is an open source neural network framework written in C and CUDA.
 It is fast, easy to install, and supports CPU and GPU computation.

-For a good Yolov4 introdction with Darknet plwase watch [YOLOv4 in the CLOUD: Install and Run Object Detector](https://www.youtube.com/watch?v=mKAEGSxwOAY)
+For a good Yolov4 introduction with Darknet please watch [YOLOv4 in the CLOUD: Install and Run Object Detector](https://www.youtube.com/watch?v=mKAEGSxwOAY)

 Running the training on CPUs or not that powerfull GPUs takes very long.
 Therefore, let's use a Kubernetes job for the training.